laravelio/laravel.io/contributing.md

 # Contributing Guide

 We welcome contributions to the Laravel.io project.
 Please read the following guide before posting an issue or sending in pull requests.
+Please also read our [Code of Conduct](code_of_conduct.md) before contributing or engaging in discussions.

 ## Issues